celsinga/celsinga/README.md

 - 👋 Hi, I’m Colin.
-- 🏥 I'm an entrepreneur and engineer who's passionate about health technology and OSS.
+- 🏥 I'm an entrepreneur and engineer who's passionate about health technology.
 - 🔨 I’m currently working on [Metriport](https://metriport.com/) - an open-source and universal API for healthcare data.
 - 🎗️ You can check out the public repo for Metriport (and give us a ⭐️) here: https://github.com/metriport/metriport
 - 📫 You can get in touch with me on [LinkedIn](https://www.linkedin.com/in/colin-elsinga/) or [Twitter](https://twitter.com/ColinElsinga).